taskmasterpeace/vissy/README.md

 **Key Features**:

 🔎 **Advanced Search**: Dive into your transcripts with our powerful search functionality.
 Whether you're looking for specific terms or phrases, Vissy helps you uncover the information that matters most.
+See When you talking about certain things.

 ✅ **Interactive Analysis**: With Vissy, your transcripts are more than just text.
 Explore interactive word clouds, frequency graphs, and sentiment analysis to gain deeper insights into your data.